MFOberwolfach/SNAPSHOTS/README.md

 LaTeX document class for the snapshots of modern mathematics from Oberwolfach
 =============================================================================

-Snapshots of modern mathematics from Oberwolfach' is a project run by the Mathematisches Forschungsinstitut Oberwolfach (MFO) and funded by the Klaus Tschira Foundation.
+'Snapshots of modern mathematics from Oberwolfach' is a project run by the Mathematisches Forschungsinstitut Oberwolfach (MFO) and funded by the Klaus Tschira Foundation.
 The snapshots give an accessible introduction into different aspects of modern mathematics and mathematical research.

-For more information, please see http://www.mfo.de/math-in-public/snapshots.
+For more information, please see http://www.mfo.de/snapshots.

 snapshotmfo.cls
 ---------------